nikhilthosar/AI-based-Comic-Strip-Generator-React-App/README.md

    a.
 Handled error, when API don't respond with image format, feedback will be given to user through pop up message "Data Received from API is not an Image." in that case.
    b.
 When API reponds with blank image, pop up with message "API responded with blank image.".
 5. Designed intuitive UI with good design.
+6. Annotated the speech bubble to comic strip.

 # Tech Used
 1. Implemented Project using React JS.